Waltter2211/MERN-Cottage-Rent/README.md

  ## Requirements
  MongoDB database

-## Commands:
+## How to run:

 1. Download files to your system
+2. Extract files and navigate to root folder "MERN-Cottage-Rent-main"
-2. Use "npm install" to install dependencies in frontend and backend folders
+3. Use command "npm run install-deps" to install required dependencies
-3. Navigate to backend folder
-4. Create a .env file in the "backend" folder
-5. Create two fields "DATABASE" and "JSONTOKEN"
-6. Fill "DATABASE" field with your database connection string
-7. Fill "JSONTOKEN" with some string
-8. Use "npm run build-frontend" to build frontend
+4. Use command "npm run build-project" to build production version of frontend
-9. Use "npm run start-prod" to start the app
+5. Use command "npm run start-prod" to start production build
-10. Open browser and navigate to "http://localhost:8000"
+6. Navigate to "http://localhost:8000" to view and test the page